Cellulose Biodegradation Models; An Example of Cooperative Interactions in Structured Populations: Cleaving Models

 \subsection{Reduction to $S$-model for Cleaving Mechanism 1}

-We now develop a simpler model by reducing the $\{N_i,S\}$-model, \eqref{enz1-NS}-\eqref{PNeqn-NS}.
-Henceforth we will assume that indices $l$ and $i$ run through all of $\mathbb{Z}$ to avoid considering special cases.
-This augments the previously defined system, but by choosing appropriate initial conditions, we can ensure that $N_{l,i}$ and $e_{22}^{l,i}$ vanish for all times whenever $l \leq 0$, $i \leq 0$, or $i>l$.
+We now develop a simpler model by reducing the $N$-$S$-model, consisting of \eqref{enz1-NS}, \eqref{enz2-NS}, \eqref{Neqn-NS} and \eqref{PNeqn-NS}.
+It is convenient to allow the indices $l$ and $i$ to run through all of $\mathbb{Z}$.
+This augments the previously defined system, but by choosing appropriate constants, we can ensure that $N^{l,i}$ and $e_{2A}^{l,i}$ vanish for all times whenever $l \leq 0$, $i < 0$, or $i>l$ and\cmt{, in addition, $e_{2A}^{l,0}=0$ for any $l$}.
 We then define the quantities

-where $m_c$ is the mass of a cellobiose unit; these represent the total mass of cellulose, mass of attached enzyme $e_2$, number of landing sites and number of unoccupied sites, respectively.
+which represent the total number of cellulose units, attached exoglucanase enzymes, landing sites and unoccupied sites, respectively.
 Note that each of these sums is finite provided we specify appropriate initial conditions.
 We next assume that the constants are independent of $l$ and $i$, so that for each $l,\ i\in\mathbb{Z}$,

 Summing over $l,i$ in \eqref{enz2-NS} and using \eqref{Sloc-NS}, we get

 To obtain equations for $\varrho$ and $T$, we scale and add equations \eqref{Neqn-NS}.
 First, we recall